-Another fantastic ankle mobility exercises to help improve ankle mobility is through banded self-mobilization.
+Another fantastic ankle range of motion exercise to help increase ankle mobility is banded self-mobilization.

-- Fix a resistance band to the rig and place the unattached side around your ankle just below your medial and lateral malleoli (the bone that stick out around the ankle).
+- Fix a resistance band to the rig and place the unattached side around your ankle just below your medial and lateral malleoli (the bone that sticks out around the ankle).

-- If you can’t make enough headway on your own with this you can connect with a local PT to have them mobilize your ankle to move away form that ‘blocked’ feeling.
+- If you can’t make enough headway on your own with this you can connect with a local PT to have them mobilize your ankle to move away from that ‘blocked’ feeling.

 For the coach or athlete not trained in manual therapy another effective ankle mobility exercise to increase ankle mobility is lateral tibial glide.

-- The athlete will place their foot on a box, and their hand on their knee and will push forward and outward while rocking back and fourth.
+- The athlete will place their foot on a box, and their hand on their knee and will push forward and outward while rocking back and forth.